MinishLab/model2vec/README.md

     <img src="assets/images/model2vec_model_diagram_transparant_light.png#gh-light-mode-only" width="90%">
 </div>

 Model2Vec is a technique to turn any sentence transformer into a really small static model, reducing model size by 15x and making the models up to 500x faster, with a small drop in performance.
-Our [best model](https://huggingface.co/minishlab/potion-base-8M) is the most performant static embedding model in the world.
+Our [best model](https://huggingface.co/minishlab/potion-base-32M) is the most performant static embedding model in the world.
 See our results [here](results/README.md), or dive in to see how it works.

 ## Updates & Announcements

+- **30/01/2024**: We released two new models: [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) and [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M). [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) is our most performant model to date, using a larger vocabulary and higher dimensions. [potion-retrieval-32M](https://huggingface.co/minishlab/potion-retrieval-32M) is a finetune of [potion-base-32M](https://huggingface.co/minishlab/potion-base-32M) that is optimized for retrieval tasks, and is the best performing static retrieval model currently available.
 - **30/10/2024**: We released three new models: [potion-base-8M](https://huggingface.co/minishlab/potion-base-8M), [potion-base-4M](https://huggingface.co/minishlab/potion-base-4M), and [potion-base-2M](https://huggingface.co/minishlab/potion-base-2M).
 These models are trained using [Tokenlearn](https://github.com/MinishLab/tokenlearn).
 Find out more in our [blog post](https://minishlab.github.io/tokenlearn_blogpost/).
 NOTE: for users of any of our old English M2V models, we recommend switching to these new models as they [perform better on all tasks](https://github.com/MinishLab/model2vec/tree/main/results).

 ## Table of Contents